 - To book, check availability or prices for CampValley Fitness

 Tours in Malaysia

-If you feel more comfortable in a group for either part of your trip or the whole duration, G Adventures is a responsible tour company which mainly caters towards budget travellers.
+If you feel more comfortable in a group for either part of your Malaysia trip or for your entire trip to Malaysia G Adventures is a responsible tour company which mainly caters towards budget travellers.
 Most tours have an average of 10 people and there is no upper age limit.
 Once you book your trip you pay extra for any excursions you want to do when you’re there.

 Adventures start from 5 days and include activities such as trekking Mount Kinabalu up to an epic 41 day trip from Bangkok to Kuta.
 I have personally used G Adventures and recommend them as a solo female friendly company.

 Intrepid Travel is similar to G Adventures with an average of 12 people on each tour.
 Over 50% of people using their trips are solo travellers.
 They tend to use hotels instead of hostels and have a more comfortable style of accommodation hence the trips can appear a bit more costly than G Adventures.
 They organise trips in Malaysia such as a 9 day Borneo hike, bike and kayak, or a 21 day journey through the best of Borneo.

 With both tour companies you share a room with someone of the same gender or you can pay extra for your own room.

 If you are looking for local Malaysia tours, the following tour companies have been recommended by solo females:

 - Borneo Eco Tours – A responsible travel company with community based tourism and tours.

 - Picnic With The Penan – An authentic jungle experience venturing into the Penan jungle and villages.